Landing Craft Assault: Normandy landings

 On D-Day LCAs put troops ashore at Juno, Gold, and Sword Beaches.
 LCAs landed the US infantry formations on either flank of Omaha Beach and the Rangers who assaulted Pointe du Hoc.
 The westernmost landings on Utah Beach and the pre-dawn landing on Îles Saint-Marcouf were also carried in LCAs.

 The LCA type was confronted with many challenges on D-Day; some presented by the Neptune plan, some by the enemy defences, and others by the weather.
 The initial seaborne assault on the Normandy coast broke with previous Allied practice, in that it was made in daylight.
 The invasion could occur 6 June because the date satisfied certain preliminary requirements.
 Of particular concern to landing craft, H-Hour was fixed forty minutes after nautical twilight.
 H-Hour was also fixed for three hours before high-water mark.
 The tide in the English Channel rises from west to east (high water in Utah area occurs approximately 40 minutes before it occurs in the Sword area), and so some difference in H-Hour were planned among the assault areas in order to provide the initial assault landing craft the full advantage of a rising tide.
 Among the many variable concerns to be considered by the planners was whether to land below, among, or above the line of Element 'C' obstacles.
 The sea conditions at many places along the coast (6' waves and 2.7 kn currents) were just at the outside operational limit of the LCA.
 The setting of the Transportation Area 11 mi from shore presented an additional complication for LCAs operating in the Western Task Force Area in these condition.

+A total of 474 LCAs were used on the first day of D-Day (of which 132 were lost or seriously damaged).
+With a high demand for crews for all types of landing craft at the time of the Normandy landings, the Royal Navy crews were supplemented by training Royal Marines to operate LCAs.
+RN crews were preferentially assigned to the larger types of landing craft.
+Consequently, many assault flotillas were entirely manned by Royal Marine crews.